 It was an eye-opener where friends and relatives were concerned, but it has made us both realise who really matters and who had only been there for the good times.
 The marriage vow, ‘for better, for worse’, often comes to my mind when I think of the people in Tina’s life who moved away from her and her family during this time, when they needed the love and support the most, and sadly received it the least.
 Some people even voiced that they felt it would have been better that she had just died.
 It is something I have tried to understand, but just can’t grasp.
 Maybe the lessons are for all of them, maybe they too one day may require those they hold dear to have the patience and understanding to deal with such a trauma, who knows.
 Some things are beyond my comprehension and maybe I will find the answers when I am once again back with my family in the spirit world.

 Tina amazed all the consultants and specialists involved in her care.
 They said many times that her recovery was a miracle, that it should have been impossible for her to make the progress that she has.
 Although paralysed on her right side she is still improving.
 She has learnt to walk again, to eat again, has regained her speech, kept most of her memories and importantly has made new friends through her involvement in stroke clubs that she regularly attends.
 She has become an avid reader, has learnt to master her i-phone and laptop, how to use Spotify to listen to her favourite music, and can play a mean game of scrabble!
-We spend most Fridays together now and invariably they are full of fun and laughter.
 I feel blessed that I still have my sister and that I have been able to share in such an enlightening experience.

 I thank Mum, Dad and our brother Ray, for the continued love and support they have given us, without which I am sure I would have crumbled.
 I thank God for Tina’s ongoing recovery and for the strength I was given to cope with this.
-Most of all I thank Tina for being my twin, she is an inspiration and I am so very proud of her.
+Most of all I thank Tina for being my twin, she is an inspiration.